toshimitsu-o/FavouritePlacesIphoneApp/Readme.md

 - Add update feature to save geo location data and location name to place item list
 - Add map thumbnail view in detail view to show a small map

+### Milestone 3

+- Add feature to update the place name from the location name in the map

 ## Video

 Demonstrating the excution of code, explanation of the code.